TheElite44/arms-project/README.md

 ---

-## 🚀 Overview

-**ARMS** (Anime Random Memes Streaming Site) is a fun web app for sharing and streaming random anime memes, tailored for the Facebook anime community.
-Built with **Svelte** and **TypeScript**, ARMS delivers a smooth, fast, and interactive meme experience for all anime fans.

----

 ## ✨ Features

 - 🎲 **Random Meme Streaming**: Get a new anime meme every time you visit or refresh!